 If the tournament organiser or referee is in any doubt regarding the disability of the participant, the tournament organiser or referee may consult the carer or coach.

-In all situations where, in the opinion of the referees, the safety of one or both of the NL Judoka is at stake, the referees will stop/suspend the match immediately and take those measures which are necessary.
+In all situations where, in the opinion of the referees, the safety of one or both of the Adaptive Judo Judoka is at stake, the referees will stop/suspend the match immediately and take those measures which are necessary.
 This could include penalties, taking into account the intention of the action.

-No Limits Judoka are divided into five categories:
+Adaptive Judo Judoka are divided into five categories:

 a ) Category 1/2 = Judoka have the most ability and commence in Tachi-waza. b ) Category 3/4/5 = Judoka have the least ability and compete in Ne-waza.